pUrGe12/TerminAI_V2/README.md

 A python based terminal with AI capabilities.
 Forget commands, just tell it what it do!

+# Things to look at RN!

+- [ ] Fix the generation models so that they incorporate the output of the previous model as well.
+In case of sequential execution
+- [ ] Figure out how to define previous output if the first model runs right now
+- [ ] Figure out what the previous output even means in any context
+- [ ] Check if the main function is correctly executing the queued elements
+- [ ] Ensure if the execution of one model is dependent on the others correctly.
+These are the most crucial parts now!

+- [ ] Figure out how what the results list should store, or should it store anything at all or not?

 ## Framework

 This is the first draft of TerminAI.
 This is without history implementation.

 ![TerminAI](./images/TerminAI_V2_draft_2.png)

 ## Completed work